Taiwrash/workshops/magic-square/README.md

 ---
 name: "Magic Square with Javascript"
-description: "Magic square is a web page that behaves like a rubik's cube"
+description: "Magic square is a web page that behaves like a Rubik's Cube"
 author: "@Taiwrash"
 ---
 ![page](https://cloud-2ktbvz94x.vercel.app/5images.png)